Randoragon/dwm/README.md

 - Move and resize floating windows with keyboard shortcuts
 - Jump and move windows to adjacent tags
 - Real fullscreen toggle
-- Rotate windows in stack
+- Move windows in stack or rotate the entire stack
 - Bind functions to key press or release events

 ## Applied Patches